- Lashmar, P. (2019). 7/7: A reflexive re-evaluation of journalistic practice. Journalism, 20(10), pp. 1307–1322. doi:10.1177/1464884918797210.

 - Lashmar, P. (2021).
 National security.
 Investigative Journalism (pp. 30–43).
 ISBN 978-0-367-18246-5.

 - Lashmar, P. (2021).
 Afterword: Manifesto for investigative journalism in the 21st century.
 Investigative Journalism (pp. 280–283).
 ISBN 978-0-367-18246-5.

 - Lashmar, P. (2019).
 Source and Source Relations.
 In Vos, T.P. and Hanusch, F. (Eds.), The International Encyclopedia of Journalism Studies (pp. 1–9).
 London: John Wiley & Sons.
 ISBN 978-1-118-84167-9.

 - Lashmar, P. (2019).
 The Ivory Tower and the Fourth Estate.
 In Coulthart, S., Landon-Murray, M. and Van Puyvelde, D. (Eds.), Researching National Security Intelligence: Multidisciplinary Approaches. (pp. 193–210).
 Washington.
 DC: Georgetown University Press.
 ISBN 978-1-62616-703-2.

 - Lashmar, P. (2018).
-Journalistic freedom and the surveillance of journalists post-Snowden.
-In Franklin, B. and Eldridge, S. (Eds.), The Routledge Handbook of Developments in Digital Journalism London: Taylor and Francis.
+Journalistic Freedom and the Surveillance of Journalists Post-Snowden.
+The Routledge Handbook of Developments in Digital Journalism Studies (pp. 360–372).
+Routledge.